MVedant21/RISC-V-Reference-SoC-Tapeout-Program/README.md

 ![Alt text](w2.5.jpg)

-We can see from the simulation that the 10-bit digital processed data is coming as output (`out`) in synchornization with the `clock` signal.
+We can see from the simulation that the 10-bit digital processed data is coming as output (`out`) in synchronization with the `clock` signal.